Doris-M/pandas-challenge/README.md

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

  Outputs
    Player Count
-      Total Number of Players
+      -Total Number of Players

    Purchasing Analysis (Total)
-      Number of Unique Items
+      -Number of Unique Items
-      Average Purchase Price
+      -Average Purchase Price
-      Total Number of Purchases
+      -Total Number of Purchases
-      Total Revenue
+      -Total Revenue

    Gender Demographics
-      Percentage and Count of Male Players
+      -Percentage and Count of Male Players
-      Percentage and Count of Female Players
+      -Percentage and Count of Female Players
-      Percentage and Count of Other / Non-Disclosed Purchasing Analysis (broken by Gender)
+      -Percentage and Count of Other / Non-Disclosed

+   Purchasing Analysis (broken by Gender)
-      Purchase Count
+      -Purchase Count
-      Average Purchase Price
+      -Average Purchase Price
-      Total Purchase Value
+      -Total Purchase Value
-      Average Purchase Total per Person by Gender
+      -Average Purchase Total per Person by Gender

    Age Demographics
       Purchase Count
       Average Purchase Price
       Total Purchase Value
       Average Purchase Total per Person by Age Group

    Top Spenders (Identify the the top 5 spenders in the game by total purchase value)
       SN
       Purchase Count
       Average Purchase Price
       Total Purchase Value

    Most Popular Items(Identify the 5 most popular items by purchase count)
       Item ID
       Item Name